OpenShiftDemos/sonarqube-openshift-docker/README.md

-# Sonarqube on OpenShift
+# SonarQube on OpenShift
-This repo contains all of the resources required to build an OpenShift-specific Docker image of Sonarqube.
+This repo contains all of the resources required to build an OpenShift-specific Docker image of SonarQube.

-It is inspired by the upstream Sonarqube Docker image: https://github.com/SonarSource/docker-sonarqube/tree/master/5.5
+It is inspired by the upstream SonarQube Docker image: https://github.com/SonarSource/docker-sonarqube/tree/master/5.5

 ## Quick usage